Buddy Facts

 The oldest known recording of Buddy is from about 1949, singing ‘My Two Timin’ Woman’ at around the age of 13, before his voice broke!

-They appeared on the 100th show of Sunday Night at the London Palladium – Bob Hope was top of the bill.
+The Crickets appeared on the 100th show of Sunday Night at the London Palladium – Bob Hope was top of the bill

-Buddy played his last concert at the Surf Ballroom, Clear Lake, Iowa, U.S.A., on February 2nd, 1959, along with fellow rock & roll stars Ritchie Valens and J.P. ‘the Big Bopper’ Richardson.
+Buddy played his last concert at the Surf Ballroom, Clear Lake, Iowa, on February 2nd, 1959, along with fellow rock & roll stars Ritchie Valens and J.P. ‘the Big Bopper’ Richardson

 According to the song credits on ‘Not Fade Away’ and ‘Baby I Don’t Care’ Jerry Allison’s instrument was the ‘cardboard box’!
 On ‘Everyday’ he is credited with ‘knee slapping’!

-Don McLean’s 1971 classic ‘American Pie’ is all about the fateful plane crash which took the lives of Buddy, Ritchie Valens, the Big Bopper, and pilot Roger Peterson.
+Don McLean’s 1971 classic ‘American Pie’ is all about the fateful plane crash which claimed the lives of Buddy, Ritchie Valens, the Big Bopper, and pilot Roger Peterson.
 In the third verse McLean sings, “I can’t remember if I cried, when I read about his widowed bride.”
-The bride was Maria Elena Holly (née Santiago).
+The bride was Maria Elena Holly (née Santiago)

-Rolling Stone magazine ranked Buddy 13th on its list of ‘100 Greatest Artists of All-Time’ in 2011 — not bad considering Buddy died at the age of just 22!
+Rolling Stone magazine ranked Buddy 13th in its list of ‘100 Greatest Artists of All-Time’ in 2011 — not bad considering Buddy died at the age of just 22!

 The musical Buddy has to date run in London’s West End for nearly 15 years.
-Opening in October 1989, it has played at the Victoria Palace Theatre, the Strand (now Novello) Theatre, and the Duchess Theatre.
-Generations of reviewers, as well as countless theatregoers and music lovers, have been stunned by the show, calling it ‘a cynic-busting, exuberant delight’ and summed up nicely by The Sun: ‘It’s Buddy brilliant’.
+Opening in October 1989, it has played at the Victoria Palace, Strand (now Novello), and Duchess Theatres.
+Generations of reviewers, as well as countless theatregoers and music lovers, have been stunned by the show, calling it ‘a cynic-busting, exuberant delight’, summed up nicely by The Sun: ‘It’s Buddy brilliant!’

 Rockin' All Over The World